A Guide to Symmetric Mass Generation in Lattice-QCD: General discussion

 \end{itemize}

 When $N_c = 2$ the flavor symmetry is enlarged to $\SU(2N_f)$ in the field theory, thanks to the pseudo-real nature of SU(2).
 The $\SU(2N_f)$ symmetry likewise has 't Hooft anomaly.
-In this work, we will not discuss this enlarged flavor symmetry, as the staggered fermion model has a lower symmetry on the lattice.
+In this work, we will not discuss this enlarged flavor symmetry, as the lattice model (for example the staggered fermion) has a much lower symmetry in the UV.

 Of course, a symmetry with 't Hooft anomaly cannot be realized as an onsite symmetry in the underlying lattice model in the same dimension.
 Therefore, there cannot be an onsite $\U(1)_A$ or continuous chiral flavor symmetries on the lattice, with or without the gauge field $\SU(N_c)$.
 Consequently, no exact onsite \(\U(1)_A\) symmetry or continuous chiral flavor symmetries can be realized on the lattice, irrespective of the presence or absence of the \(\SU(N_c)\) gauge field.
-We will see that these anomalous symmetries are broken by higher order terms in the continuum action of the staggered fermion.
+Therefore these anomalous symmetries must be broken by higher order terms in the action.
+For example, such higher order terms are derived for the staggered fermion in Ref.~\cite{leesharpe}.
 The staggered fermion realization of QCD does have a UV non-onsite symmetry that corresponds to Spin-$Z_4$ in the continuum.